espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

      git clone --recursive https://github.com/espressif/esp-at.git

 2. ``rm -rf build sdkconfig`` to remove the old configuration and ``rm -rf esp-idf`` to remove the old ESP-IDF if you want to compile other esp platform AT.
-3. ``./build.py menuconfig``, and then choose the name indexes of platform and your module, then ``Serial flasher config`` to configure the serial port for downloading.
+3. ``./build.py menuconfig``, and then choose the name indexes of platform and your module.

   - platform name is defined in ``components/customized_partitions/raw_data/factory_param/factory_param_data.csv``, here should choose ``PLATFORM_ESP32``
   - module name is defined in ``components/customized_partitions/raw_data/factory_param/factory_param_data.csv``
   - silence mode is to remove some logs and reduce the firmware size, generally, it should be disabled.
   - The choice items will not appear if the file ``build/module_info.json`` exists.
 So please delete it if you want to reconfigure module information.

-4. ``./build.py flash`` to compile the project and download it into the flash.

-   -  Or you can call ``./build.py build`` to compile it, and follow the printed instructions to download the bin files into flash by yourself.
+4. ``./build.py build`` to compile the project.

    - If enable BT feature, the firmware size will be much larger, please make sure it does not exceed the ota partition size.
    - After compiled, the combined factory bin will be create in ``build/factory``, by default, the factory bin is 4MB flash size, DIO flash mode and 40MHz flash speed.

+5. ``./build.py flash`` to download the bin files into flash.

+   - Or you can follow the printed instructions to download the bin files into flash after call ``./build.py build``.

-5. If the ESP-AT bin fails to boot, and prints "ota data partition invalid", you should run ``./build.py erase_flash`` to erase the entire flash.
+6. If the ESP-AT bin fails to boot, and prints "ota data partition invalid", you should run ``./build.py erase_flash`` to erase the entire flash, and then repeat step 5 to re-flash the AT firmware.

 ESP32S2 platform
 =================